-The optical frequency comb is a Nobel Prize winning innovation in laser technology that is poised to revolutionise spectroscopy.
+The optical frequency comb is a Nobel Prize winning innovation in laser technology that is revolutionising spectroscopy.
 We use this massively parallel laser source to characterise atomic and molecular samples with unprecedented precision, accuracy, and speed.

 We also specialise in precision laser absorption and two-photon spectroscopy, both within conventional cells and fibre based architectures, with applications in fundamental physics, frequency standard development, quantum computing, and all-optical atomic magnetometers for high sensitivity magnetometry.

 Optical Breath Analysis